sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

 ### The Details

-1. Great summary so you don\'t actually have to read the whole book
+1. Great summary so you don't actually have to read the whole book

 2. Define your Objective Function